TRIANGLE BOREA BR08 Review – Gallic charm

 Long ago Triangle (France) made loudspeakers that scythed the ears, there was so much treble.
 Then, I was told, the founder/designer was invited to relinquish his post when funding came in from an industrialist who owned a few chateaus and accompanying vineyards.
 Their speakers changed overnight to become both more sophisticated and accurate, garnering a string of top reviews from us.
 With this as background we were pleased to secure their recent Borea BR08 floorstander for review.

-That the BR08 looks much like B&W’s 603 S2 also in this issue is pure happenstance.
+That the BR08 looks much like B&W’s 603 S2 also is pure happenstance.
 We didn’t deliberately select floor standers that look alike, more that a white baffle against a light oak veneer cabinet is current trend – and it does look smart, that’s for sure.
 Beneath the skin there are technological differences, but the biggest and likely most influential to most potential buyers is price, the Triangle is inexpensive by market norms and 30% cheaper than the B&W – quite a saving.

 The BR08 has a similar array of drive units, comprising silk-dome tweeter to handle highs, a synthetic cone midrange unit and two synthetic cone bass units.
 Triangle quote their operating ranges as up to 215Hz for the (black) bass/midrange units, the (white) midrange unit extending this to 1.5kHz above which it rolls down smoothly measurement showed, the tweeter handling all above.
 Making this a three-way floorstander with two bass units and the potential for powerful bass.